drone/drone-plugin-index/content/LGinC/drone-portainer/index.md

 ---
 date: 2020-07-16T00:00:00+00:00
 title: Portainer Stack Deploy
-author: turinge
+author: LGinC
 tags: [ deployment]
 logo: portainer.svg
-repo: turinge/drone-portainer
+repo: lginc/drone-portainer
-image: turinge/drone-portainer
+image: lginc/drone-portainer
 ---

-The drone plugin can be used to deploy a Docker image to a Drone environment. [source](https://github.com/LGinC/drone-portainer) <br>
+This plugin can be used to deploy a Docker image to Portainer.
 The below pipeline configuration demonstrates simple usage:

 ```yaml
 steps: